Creating Activity Templates

 The component area provides several different tools, or components, that can be added to the content area of a template.
 Each component has different capabilities.

-Resource Components:
+Resource Components

-• Title: Text box with large type
+• Title: Text box with large type.

-• Text: Text box with small type
+• Text: Text box with small type.

-• Attachment: Include external files for download
+• Attachment: Allows you to include external files for download.

-Input Components:
+Input Components

-• File Upload: Provides the ability to attach external files
+• File Upload: Provides the ability to attach external files.

-Question Components:
+Question Components

-Question components allow the template to ask questions of the student, and provide various
+Question components allow the template to ask questions and provide various methods for selecting answers.

-• Radio Button: Students answer a multiple choice question by selecting a circular button next to the answer.
+• Radio Button: Students answer a multiple-choice question by selecting a circular button next to the answer.
 Students must choose only one answer.

-• Checkbox: Students answer a multiple choice question by selecting a checkbox next to an answer.
+• Checkbox: Students answer a multiple-choice question by selecting a checkbox next to an answer.
 Students can choose more than one answer.

-• Dropdown: Students answer a multiple choice question by selecting the answer from a dropdown menu.
+• Dropdown: Students answer a multiple-choice question by selecting the answer from a drop-down menu.
 Students must choose only one answer.

-Reference Components:
+Reference Components

 Reference components allow students to include information contained within their SL&L accounts.

-• ePortfolio Reference: Allows the student to insert a link to an ePortfolio they have created
+• ePortfolio Reference: Allows the student to insert a link to an ePortfolio they have created.

-• Gallery: Allows the student to insert an entry from their Timeline (such as a past activity they submitted), and presents the entry as a “card.”
+• Gallery: Allows the student to insert an entry from their Timeline (such as a past activity they submitted) and presents the entry as a “card.”

-• Timeline: Allows the student to insert an entry from their Timeline, and presents the entry with a date stamp.
+• Timeline: Allows the student to insert an entry from their Timeline and presents the entry with a date stamp.

 • My Info: Inserts a pre-made widget containing the student’s information, such as name, gender, and email address, as well as the student’s avatar picture.

-Assessment Components:
+Assessment Components

-• Scoring: Provides a scoring box, with a max number of points assigned.
+• Scoring: Provides a scoring box with a max number of points assigned.

-• Rubric: Adds a rubric from your My Rubrics tab
+• Rubric: Adds a rubric from your My Rubrics tab.

 1. Click on a section below which new sections will be added.
 A selected section will have a purple outline around it.